 What are the risk factors for an ankle sprain?

 As noted above, these injuries occur when the ankle is twisted underneath the leg, called an inversion.
 Risk factors are those activities, such as basketball and jumping sports, in which an athlete can come down on and turn the ankle or step on an opponent’s foot.

 Some people are predisposed to ankle sprains.
 In people with a hindfoot varus, which means that the general nature or posture of the heels is slightly turned toward the inside, these injuries are more common.
 This is because it is easier to turn on the ankle.

-3. Finally, there is a third ligament which is not as commonly torn.
+- Finally, there is a third ligament that is not as commonly torn.
 It runs more in the back of the ankle and is called the PTFL or posterior talofibular ligament.
 These must be differentiated from the so-called high ankle sprain ligaments, which are completely different and located higher up the leg.

 How is an ankle sprain diagnosed?

 Ankle sprains can be diagnosed fairly easily given that they are common injuries.
 The location of pain on the outside of the ankle with tenderness and swelling in a patient who has an ankle with inversion is very suggestive.
 In these patients, normal X-rays also suggest that the bone has not been broken and instead the ankle ligaments have been torn or sprained.